NamesRunOut/cards/README.md

 Demo -  https://immense-cliffs-cards.herokuapp.com/

-Invite your friends to play or open another tab(s) in your browser to see how it works
+Invite your friends to play or open another tab(s) in your browser to see how it works.

 ## Tech used
 Backend: